Anderson Varejão

-Anderson França Varejão (/pt/; born September 28, 1982) is a Brazilian former professional basketball player who is currently a Player Development Consultant and Global Ambassador for the Cleveland Cavaliers, where he spent 13 of his 14 seasons in the National Basketball Association (NBA).
+Anderson França Varejão (/ˌvɑːrəˈʒaʊn/ VAH-rə-ZHOWN; /pt/; born September 28, 1982) is a Brazilian former professional basketball player who is currently a player development consultant and global ambassador for the Cleveland Cavaliers, where he spent 13 of his 14 seasons in the National Basketball Association (NBA).
 With a career that spanned four professional leagues, Varejão also played for Franca and the Flamengo of the Novo Basquete Brasil (NBB), Barcelona of the EuroLeague and Liga ACB, and has been a regular member of the Brazilian national team, winning a gold medal in 2003 at the Pan American Games.

 Professional career

 Franca (1998–2002)

 From 1998 to 2002, Varejão played for Franca Basquetebol Clube in the city of Franca, São Paulo.
 After averaging 17.7 points, 9.7 rebounds, and 3.0 blocks per game in the first half of the 2001–02 season with them, he signed with FC Barcelona Bàsquet of the Liga ACB in January 2002.